igsldev/technical-support-problem-solving/reports.md

 We recommend continuing to use Magic Popup for modal functionality throughout the application to maintain consistency and ensure a seamless user experience.
 Additionally, we suggest regular maintenance and updates to the Magic Popup library to keep up with the latest developments and security enhancements.

 <hr>

+<h2>Technical Report: Addressing Student's Laptop Performance Issues</h2>

+Date Reported: 11/28/2023
+Date Issued Fix: 11/28/2023

+<b>Issue: </b>

+A student reported experiencing slow boot times and sluggish navigation on their laptop, hindering their productivity and overall user experience.

+<b>Investigation:</b>

+To understand the root cause of the performance issues, further investigation was necessary.
+This could involve:

+Collecting system specifications: Gathering information about the laptop's hardware, such as CPU, RAM, and storage, to identify potential bottlenecks.

+Checking resource utilization: Monitoring CPU, RAM, and disk usage patterns to identify any excessive resource consumption that could be causing the slowdown.

+Analyzing startup programs: Identifying any unnecessary or resource-intensive programs that are automatically launching at startup and contributing to the slow boot times.

+Assessing disk health: Checking the health of the hard drive or SSD to ensure it's not experiencing any physical or performance issues.

+Scanning for malware or viruses: Running a thorough scan for malware or viruses that could be affecting system performance.

+<b>Recommended Solution:</b>

+Based on the findings of the investigation, an appropriate solution could be implemented, such as:

+Optimizing startup programs: Disabling unnecessary startup programs to reduce the load on the system during boot.

+Upgrading hardware: Upgrading RAM or switching to a solid-state drive (SSD) if the laptop's hardware is outdated or insufficient.

+Performing disk maintenance: Defragmenting the hard drive or running disk cleanup tools to improve disk performance.

+Removing malware or viruses: Removing any detected malware or viruses to restore system performance and security.

+<b>Referral to Kuya Andy: </b>

+Considering the complexity of troubleshooting laptop performance issues and the potential need for hardware upgrades, it was suggested to refer the student to Kuya Andy.
+Kuya Andy is a trusted technician with expertise in laptop repair and upgrades.
+He can provide a comprehensive assessment of the student's laptop, identify the underlying issues, and recommend the most suitable solution.

+<b>Conclusion:</b>

+The student's laptop performance issues were addressed by recommending Kuya Andy for further assistance.
+Kuya Andy's expertise in laptop repair and upgrades will ensure that the student's laptop is diagnosed and repaired effectively, restoring optimal performance and a seamless user experience.